 Flooded McDonald's

-Flooded McDonald's is a filmwork in which a convincing life-size replica of a McDonald's fast food restaurant gradually floods with water.
-Furniture is lifted up by the water, trays of food and drinks start to float around, electronics short circuit and eventually the space is completely submerged.
-Using Hollywood film techniques while resisting any categorisation as a documentary or art film, Flooded McDonald’s playfully and irreverently confronts apocalyptic themes, which came to the forefront of cultural consciousness after the 2008 financial crisis and amidst climate disasters.
+In Flooded McDonald's, a convincing life-size replica of a McDonald's fast-food restaurant is gradually flooded.
+Furniture is lifted by the water, trays of food and drinks float around, electronics short circuit and eventually the space is completely submerged.
+Blurring the lines between documentary and art film, Flooded McDonald’s uses Hollywood techniques to playfully and irreverently confront the apocalyptic themes that came to the forefront of cultural consciousness after the 2008 financial crisis and amidst climate disasters.

-Using the global vocabulary of the famous fast food chain, the film documents the submersion of McDonald’s symbols.
-As they bob and sink in the flooded space, the inanimate objects become activated as the fated-characters of an unconventional post-apocalyptic film.
-Through the use of heavy symbolism and humour, Flooded McDonald's hints at the influence and inaction of large multinational companies surrounding climate change, questioning with whom ultimate responsibility lies.
+The the filmwork documents the submersion of McDonald’s globally famous symbols.
+As they bob and sink in the water, the inanimate objects become characters in an unconventional post-apocalyptic film.
+Flooded McDonald's hints at the role of large multinational companies in the escalation of climate change, and asks with whom responsibility lies.